-For the intermediate and larger halo masses, there is an enhancement of the halo profile at $r/r{300} \sim$ few, i.e. in the transition region between one-halo and two-halo contributions.
-The smallness of the enhancement of $\xi{\rm hm}$ can be explained by a partial cancellation between the increased linear power spectrum and reduced linear bias in f(R) (§ II D and § III B).
-However, a quantitative understanding of the behavior of the halo-mass correlation at these radii is not possible with the simple halo model adopted here, as it fails in the transition region between one and two-halo terms (see Fig. 7).
-In the small field simulations, the deviations in the halo profiles are too small to be measured with our current suite of simulations.
+linear power spectrum and reduced linear bias in f(R) (Sec.
+III B).
+However, a quantitative understanding of the behavior of the halo-mass correlation at these radii is not possible with the simple halo model adopted here, as it fails in the transition region between one- and two-halo terms (see Fig. 7).
+In the small-field simulations, the deviations in the halo profiles are too small to be measured with our current suite of simulations.

-Given the relative smallness of the modified gravity effects on halo profiles, the main effect of enhanced forces in the large field simulations is to change the mass and hence the abundance and bias of halos.
+Given the relative smallness of the modified gravity effects on halo profiles, the main effect of enhanced forces in the large-field simulations is to change the mass and hence the abundance and bias of halos.

-D. Halo Model Power Spectrum
+D. Halo model power spectrum

-We can now put the halo properties together and discuss statistics that can be interpreted under the halo model paradigm outlined in §IID.
-The matter power spectrum $P{\rm mm}$ is especially interesting in that the enhancement in the large field f(R) simulations found in [12] was not well described by standard linear to nonlinear scaling relations [22].
-Without an adequate description of the large field regime, robust upper limits on $|f_R|$, which should be available from current observations, are difficult to obtain.
+We can now put the halo properties together and discuss statistics that can be interpreted under the halo model paradigm outlined in Sec.
+III B. The matter power spectrum P{mm} is especially interesting in that the enhancement in the large-field f(R) simulations found in [12] was not well described by standard linear to nonlinear scaling relations [17].
+Without an adequate description of the large-field limit, robust upper limits on $|f_R|$, which should be available from current observations, are difficult to obtain.